w3f/research/docs/polkadot/networking/4-icmp.md

 `fn egress(B, p) -> Vec<(BlockNumber, Vec<(ParaId, Hash)>)>`.

+Let us assume leaves blocks are the latest parachain blocks that have been finalized in the relay chain.
+(Fateme: correct?)

 We make the following assumptions about nodes:
   1. The block-state of leaves is available but no guarantees are made about older blocks' states.
   2. The collators and full nodes of a parachain can be expected to hold onto all egress of all parachain blocks they have executed.
   3. Validators are not required to hold onto egress of any blocks.
+Note that the messages could be recovered from erasure coded pieces that the validators are holding.

 Assuming we build on top of the attestation-gossip system, peers communicate the leaves they believe best to each other.